MiscelaneousItem/MiscelaneousItem/README.md

-i do random things with the great raylib games programming library
+i do random things with the raylib games programming library

 <!---
 MiscelaneousItem/MiscelaneousItem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.